On the Bezos Divorce as a Sudden Money® Event

 High Net Worth Doesn’t Equal Financial Well-Being

-Whether the settlement is 60 billion or 30 billion, MacKenzie will have plenty of money to pay for best advisors and services and take care of all her needs and her children’s needs.
-When she receives the settlement and has control over such a large amount suddenly, she could become the wealthiest women in the world.
-But having high net worth is not equal to having financial well-being.
+Whether the settlement is 60 billion or 30 billion, MacKenzie will have plenty of money to pay for the best advisors and services and take care of all her needs and her children’s needs.
+When she receives the settlement and has control over such a large amount suddenly, she could become the wealthiest woman in the world.
+But having a high net worth is not equal to having financial well-being.

 When she has a new relationship, this wealth can create interesting dynamics that she and Jeff never had.
 She needs to be aware of that and communicate, setting the right expectations and agreements in advance.
 This also affects her relationship with her children.
 One easy trap for a divorced woman is to ally with her kids and use the money to get closer with them (through gifting, etc).
 She may also want to protect her children’s interests in estate planning, in case Jeff remarries and/or has new kids.